I grew up

 React & Modern Web

-I learned a lot.
-But I also felt a tension: the web had become very complex, very heavy.
-Something was calling me toward something different.
-Simpler.
-More mine.
+But over time, a tension grew.
+The web had become very complex, very heavy.
+Something was pulling me toward something simpler.
+Something more mine.
 More free.

 AI, Automation & Freedom

 Tools that think.
 Pipelines that run themselves.
-Combined with my passion for fitness training, running, and languages — I'm building something that is entirely, authentically me.
-The beginning of the next 20 years. 🌱
+Combined with my passion for NASM Fitness Training, CrossFit, and languages — I'm building something entirely, authentically me.
+The beginning of the next 25 years. 🌱

 "The web gave me a voice before I knew what to say.
-Twenty years later, I'm finally figuring it out."— Abdallah Mekky
+Twenty-five years later, I'm finally figuring it out."— Abdallah Mekky

 What's next?

-Fitness certification.
+NASM certification.
+CrossFit coaching.
 6 languages.
 AI automation.
 Running every morning.
 The best chapters are still being written.